Friday, March 25th was the anniversary of the fire.

 Anniversaries, such as the March 25th commemoration of the Triangle Shirtwaist Factory Fire of 1911, encourage our oral traditions and transmit stories into next generations.
 Contemplating history through deed empowers us to face important recurring human quests.
 Does this Triangle quest move you?
 Does it make you look at your own “shirt” differently?
 Does it make you see “labor” differently?
 Does it make you see “cost” differently?

-When anniversaries can compel DEED and grow CHANGE, perhaps humanity can spiral upwards, instead of spinning in place.
+When anniversaries can compel DEED and grow CHANGE, humanity can spiral upwards, instead of spinning in place.

 P.S.
 Some books for children: